 A graduate student who is appealing disqualification from graduate study for any reason, including failure to pass the Qualifying Examination, may request to be placed on PELP status while the appeal is being considered by the Administrative Committee of Graduate Council.
 Students should contact the appropriate Student Affairs Officer in Graduate Studies assigned to their program and request to be placed on PELP status pending the outcome of the appeal of the fail decision on their Qualifying Examination.

 The approval of a student’s graduate adviser on the PELP advising form guarantees the student readmission for the quarter specified.
 By approving the leave, the adviser is certifying that space will be available for the student when he/she returns.
 For more information on PELP, contact the graduate program coordinator who will help initiate the application process.
 PELP time extension forms are available in Graduate Studies in 250 Mrak Hall, or through our Forms and Informational Materials page.

 Filing Fee is a non-registered status available to graduate students who have advanced to candidacy for their degree.
 Filing Fee status maintains a student’s eligibility to complete the degree while not registered, and within the approved time limitations.
 All coursework and research need to have been completed, the thesis or dissertation should be in final draft form, and the student should no longer need to use campus facilities.
 Filing Fee is a terminal status and means a student will graduate from the university at the end of the filing fee period.
 A student cannot go on filing fee for one degree objective and then continue in another degree objective.
+A student is eligible to go on Filing Fee the quarter they advance to candidacy as long as they were registered in the prior quarter.
 The Filing Fee form is available on our Forms and Informational Materials page.